-1. Is the proposal consistent with applicable policies of the Comprehensive Plan?

-STAFF: The proposal does not conflict with Comprehensive Plan policies.

-2. Is the proposal compatible with surrounding land uses and the general character of the area including factors such as height, bulk, scale, intensity, traffic, noise, odor, drainage, dust, lighting and appearance?

-STAFF: The proposal is compatible with surrounding development.
-No exterior alterations to the existing structure or site are proposed.

-3. Are necessary on-site and off-site public facilities such as transportation, sanitation, water, sewer, drainage, emergency services, education and recreation adequate to serve the proposed use?

-STAFF: The subject property is served by existing public utilities and facilities.
-The proposal will not create substantial additional requirements for the site.

-4. Does the proposal comply with the specific standards required to obtain the requested conditional use permit?
+- 1. Is the proposal consistent with applicable policies of the Comprehensive Plan? - STAFF: The proposal does not conflict with Comprehensive Plan policies. - 2.
+Is the proposal compatible with surrounding land uses and the general character of the area including factors such as height, bulk, scale, intensity, traffic, noise, odor, drainage, dust, lighting and appearance? - STAFF: The proposal is compatible with surrounding development. - 3.
+Are necessary on-site and off-site public facilities such as transportation, sanitation, water, sewer, drainage, emergency services, education and recreation adequate to serve the proposed use? - STAFF: The subject property is served by existing public utilities and facilities.
+The proposal will not create substantial additional requirements for the site. - 4.
+Does the proposal comply with the specific standards required to obtain the requested conditional use permit?

+There are four listed requirements and items A., B., and D. will be met.
+Item C. does not apply.
 Accessory Apartments may be allowed in the R-R, R-E, R-1, R-2, R-3, R-4, R-5 and U-N districts up on the granting of a conditional use permit and compliance with the listed requirements.
-There are four listed requirements and item A. and C. will be met.
-The applicant will be asking for relief on Item B. and D.

-A. The principal and accessory dwellings shall be owned by the same person(s).
+- A. The principal and accessory dwellings shall be owned by the same person(s).
 Occupancy of the accessory unit shall occur only while the property owner(s) resides in the principal dwelling on the premises.

-B. The accessory apartment shall be no greater than 650 sq ft or 30% of the floor area of the principal residence, whichever is greater.
-30% of the floor area of the principal residence is 660 square feet.
-The accessory apartment is approximately 800 square feet.

-C. If the accessory apartment is located in a freestanding structure, it shall not exceed the height of the principal residence.
+The owner will live in the principal structure. - B. The accessory apartment shall be no greater than 650 sq ft or 30% of the floor area of the principal residence, whichever is greater.
+The accessory apartment will be 550 square feet which is less than the maximum allowed 650 square feet. - C. If the accessory apartment is located in a freestanding structure, it shall not exceed the height of the principal residence.
 In the TNFD, permissible height shall be as allowed by the form district regulation, unless the Board approves a differing height.
 In all other form districts, if the freestanding structure is located within 25 feet of a property line, the height of the structure shall not exceed the average height of accessory structures on abutting parcels or 15 feet, whichever is greater, unless the Board finds that a different height limit is appropriate.
+The accessory apartment is not located in a freestanding structure.

-D. Sites having accessory apartments shall provide off-street parking for the principal and accessory apartment as follows:

-1. Neighborhood Form District - at least three off-street spaces provided on the lot, no more than two spaces outdoors; All parking spaces will be provided outdoors on the existing driveway.
+- D. Sites having accessory apartments shall provide off-street parking for the principal and accessory apartment as follows: - 1.
+Neighborhood Form District at least three off-street spaces provided on the lot, no more than two spaces outdoors; All Off-street parking is provided outdoors on the existing driveway.